Virtual MedtecLIVE and MedtecSUMMIT Newsroom

 When it became clear in April 2020 that it would not be possible to hold MedtecLIVE on account of COVID-19, even following a postponement, there was no time to lose.
 At short notice, the exhibition was switched to a purely digital form.
 As its first digital event, MedtecLIVE 2020 was not only a pilot project but also a pioneering one for NürnbergMesse.
 It was a great success: with more than 3,000 registrations, not only did the number of visitors exceed the expectations of the experiment, as Christopher Boss, Director MedtecLIVE, describes it, but the feedback from participants was also extremely positive.
 In the shortest possible time, NürnbergMesse had succeeded in creating a virtual platform where thousands could interact.
 The outcome of the virtual MedtecLIVE 2020: lively, virtual interaction, new contacts and satisfied participants.

-Next year, MedtecLIVE 2021 and MedtecSUMMIT will once again make use of digital features with a hybrid trade fair model, in other words a combination of an on-site exhibition and a virtual platform online.
-The aim is to combine the benefits of the digital platform with a real-life gathering in Nuremberg.
-Since valuable leads play such an important role in any exhibition, it is important to consider how to ensure exhibitors do not miss out in this regard in the virtual format.
+With the 2nd Virtual Edition, MedtecLIVE 2021 and MedtecSUMMIT will once again make use of digital features Since valuable leads play such an important role in any exhibition, it is important to consider how to ensure exhibitors do not miss out in this regard in the virtual format.

 Generating leads is not the only driving force behind participating in exhibitions, congresses, and the like: players in a high-tech field like medical technology are constantly on the lookout for opportunities to interact and engage in lively discussion both within and beyond their own environment.
 This input generally takes place at busy events such as exhibitions and congresses.
 Although digital events can fill a gap, there are a few “side effects”: the live experience that affects all the senses, the personal, physical interaction, are missing, and many miss the opportunity for chance meetings at the periphery of the main event, between the lunch buffet, the evening event, the lecture stage and the exhibition stands.